NEONScience/NEON-Data-Skills/tutorials/R/biodiversity/bird-occupancy-modelling/Bird_Occupancy_Modeling.md

 ### Filter to a single species

 First, select a species to model.
-Here we use *Melanerpes carolinus* (Red-bellied Woodpecker), which is widespread and frequently detected.
+Here we use *Melanerpes carolinus* (Red-bellied Woodpecker), which is a widespread and frequently detected species.

 We filter the combined dataset we just prepared to include only observations of this species.